 This museum houses the remarkable fossil collection of Steve Etches, bringing to life stories from deep time through an amazing collection of marine fossils, many of which are unique to science.

-The Fine Foundation Marine Centre at Kimmeridge Bay explores the exceptional marine life found on this part of the coast, and features interactive displays and a variety of aquaria.
+The Fine Foundation Wild Seas Centre at Kimmeridge Bay explores the exceptional marine life found on this part of the coast, and features interactive displays and a small aquarium.